jflamy/owlcms4/src/main/markdown/docs/index.md

 The following list is a sampling of the many features available.  <u>*Click on the images if you wish to view them full-sized*</u>.

 - Run a **regular** or **masters** competition, with or without a **jury**.

+- **State-of-the-art technology and high performance**: As an example, there is negligible CPU load and disk usage when [running a benchmark](https://groups.google.com/g/owlcms/c/57Ve5hUmMRM/m/T-NK8XkUBAAJ) with over 1150 athletes in 81 sessions spread over 4 simultaneous platforms, with athletes lifting at 8 times the normal rate.
+The system uses a modern, fully integrated web-based architecture and data is stored in a true relational database.

 - Ability to run locally or in the [**cloud**](EquipmentSetup#cloud-access-over-the-internet).
 Decisions, timers and sounds are handled locally in the browser to provide better feedback.